-What is the Main Focus of a Civil Engineer?
+What Is the Main Focus of a Civil Engineer?

-Civil engineers design, construct, maintain, and operate infrastructures, while simultaneously safeguarding public and environmental health and upgrading neglected structures and systems.Civil engineering reaches from the natural environment to the constructed environment, focusing on interactions between the two, with an emphasis on sustainability.
+Civil engineers are involved in designing, constructing, maintaining, and operating infrastructures.
+They also prioritize public and environmental health while upgrading neglected structures and systems.
+Civil engineering encompasses the natural and constructed environment, with an emphasis on sustainability.

 What Types of Degrees in Civil Engineering Are There?

-What Are the Prerequisites for a B.S.?
+What are the Prerequisites for a Civil Engineering Bachelor’s Degree?

 Freshman Year